 As arteries that conduct blood flow from the pelvis to the lower extremities, the external iliacs do not terminate in capillary beds.
 Two branches of the external iliac, the inferior epigastric and deep circumflex iliac arteries, supply the rectus abdominis and iliacus muscles, respectively.
 The deep circumflex iliac artery also supplies blood to the iliac fossa and internal oblique muscles.

-The incidence of external iliac artery agenesis remains unknown since the condition is typically only discovered when symptomatic.
+The incidence of external iliac artery agenesis remains unknown since the condition only manifests itself when symptomatic.
 In the congenital absence of an external iliac artery, compensatory blood flow patterns provide arterial perfusion to the lower extremity.
 The most common anatomy observed in these cases involves the distal internal iliac artery being continuous with the common femoral artery.
 Descriptions of an external iliac artery with an unusual, deep pelvic course may also represent a form of agenesis.

 Arterial coiling occurs most frequently in the carotid arteries as a result of excessive elongation related to aging.
 Coiling rarely occurs in peripheral arteries such as the external iliac.
-However, corkscrew external iliac arteries have been reported.
-Symptoms are unusual and can range from claudication to distal embolization of thrombus from the twisted, narrow arterial lumen.
+Corkscrew external iliac arteries have been reported.
+Symptoms are uncommon and can range from claudication to distal embolization of thrombus from the twisted, narrow arterial lumen.

 Corona mortis is a vascular connection between the obturator and external iliac or inferior epigastric vessels that occurs in 9.8% of patients.
 This vascular anomaly can be arterial, venous, or both.
 A corona mortis blood vessel usually crosses the superior pubic ramus where it is vulnerable to injury.